banago/PHPloy/readme.md

 ## Logging

-PHPloy supports sinple logging of the activity.
+PHPloy supports simple logging of the activity.
 Logging is saved in a `phploy.log` file in your project in the following format:

     2016-03-28 08:12:37+02:00 --- INFO: [SHA: 59a387c26641f731df6f0d1098aaa86cd55f4382] Deployment to server: "default" from branch "master".
 2 files uploaded; 0 files deleted.